davidwed/sqlrelay/doc/api/tcl/sqlrcurCmd.tcl.txt

 proc getFieldAsIntegerByName {row col}

 # Returns the specified field as a decimal.
-double	getFieldAsDoubleByIndex {row  col}
+proc getFieldAsDoubleByIndex {row  col}

 # Returns the specified field as a decimal.
-double	getFieldAsDoubleByName {row col}
+proc getFieldAsDoubleByName {row col}